 My work with Urban Skye:

-I am the founder and director of Urban Skye, a mission birthed out of my desire to live more wholly at the intersection of faith and culture.
+I am the founder of Urban Skye, a mission birthed out of my desire to live more wholly at the intersection of faith and culture.
 To do that, I had to leave my church job and what had become a Christian "bubble" for me.

 Our ﬁrst six years (Chapter One) centered on learning: we hosted hundreds of small gatherings led by me and our volunteers where we experimented in sharing our faith within meaningful cultural experiences (ﬁlm, writing, books, food...)
 Over the next six years (Chapter Two), I focused on what it meant to be a "free-lance pastor".
 I spoke in churches and ministries all over the front range, wrote guides, led groups and retreats and began to recruit others who, like me, found themselves needing an organization that allowed them to raise funds to support their unique mission.
 In other words, I began to collect fellow pastoral misﬁts.

 We have now entered Urban Skye: Chapter Three.
 Our team has tripled over the last 18 months with the most brilliant and creative "faith entrepreneurs" every assembled!
 As director, the heart of my work is helping our growing team in any way I can.
 I am support coach, pastor, counselor, encourager, editor and friend.
 I am also focusing on building a lead team to help create better systems to support our work as I continue to invite others to join the Urban Skye party.
 I believe Urban Skye is on the front edge of a movement to place part-time pastors and missionaries in the ﬁeld in Denver and, eventually, in cities across America!